jamzad/SlicerMassVision/docs/source/Visualization.rst

 .. image :: https://raw.githubusercontent.com/jamzad/SlicerMassVision/main/docs/source/Images/CreateROI.png
     :width: 600

-Use the cursor to select an ROI on the histopathology image by creating a bounding box.
+Use the cursor to select an ROI on the PCA image by creating a bounding box.
 The dimensions of the box can be adjusted by dragging the dots on the box’s perimeter.
 Its location can be adjusted by clicking on the center dot and dragging the box.

 If you would like to edit, rename, or delete the bounding box, click the dropdown beside the dice icon and select your desired action.

 .. note::
     If you edit the ROI, you will be directed to the markups module.
 Navigate back to the MassVision module by clicking the magnifying glass beside 'Modules', and search for MassVision, or use the green arrows beside the 'Modules' to go to previous modules.

-| Select 'Local PCA Contrast'.
-You can move the ROI box to see the contrast underneath.
+| Select 'Local PCA Contrast' to see the local contrast inside the ROI.

-| Select 'Extend to whole slide' to apply this contrast to the whole image.
+| Select 'Extend to whole slide' to apply this metabolic contrast to the whole image.

 .. image :: https://raw.githubusercontent.com/jamzad/SlicerMassVision/main/docs/source/Images/ROIonPCA.png
     :width: 600